TL;DR

 Startups running at speed need a shared workspace that the entire team can access instantly.
 Notion's real-time collaboration, inline comments, database relations, and polished sharing permissions make it the default choice for product roadmaps, meeting notes, sprint boards, and wikis that 5-50 people touch daily.
 The network effect matters here — most new hires already know Notion.

-Individual knowledge workers building a long-term personal knowledge base — connecting notes, bookmarks, reading highlights, and project ideas over years — find Anytype's object-graph model more natural than Notion's database-page paradigm.
+Individual knowledge workers building a long-term personal knowledge base — connecting notes, bookmarks, reading highlights, and project ideas over years — find Anytype's object-graph model more natural than Notion's database-page approach.
 The ability to create custom object types and link everything bidirectionally mirrors how human memory actually works, producing a richer, more navigable personal wiki.

 Content teams managing editorial calendars, writer assignments, SEO briefs, and publishing workflows thrive in Notion's database views.
 Kanban boards for content status, gallery views for visual content, and timeline views for scheduling are all built in.
 Notion's API also integrates with tools like Zapier and Make for automated publishing pipelines that Anytype cannot currently match.